 Christmas is a special time in Oslo, where there is lots of snow and ideal Christmas weather in December.
 The days are shorter, but the festive lights, a cup of hot gløgg and some holiday shopping, can really lift people's spirits.

-Christmas in Winterland (Jul i Vinterland (November 14, 2020–January 03, 2021)
+Christmas in Winterland (Jul i Vinterland) in Spikersuppa (November 14, 2020–January 3, 2021)

-Julemarked på Youngstorget (November 16–December 22, 2019)
+Julemarked på Youngstorget (November 16–Decemer 21, 2020)

-Norsk Folkemuseum's Christmas Fair (dates TBA)
+Norsk Folkemuseum's Christmas Fair (November 29–December 20, 2020)